 Site of Ecclesville House.

-“to hold all the remainder of my estate Upon Trust as to one half thereof for the Trustees of the Charity in aid of members of the theatrical profession now located at Denville Hall, Northwood, Middlesex, to be applied by them for the purposes of said Charity, the receipt of the Treasurer or Honorary Secretary thereof for the time being to be a good discharge to my Trustees and as to the remaining one half of my said estate Upon Trust for the Musicians Benevolent Fund c/o St. Cecilia’s House, Carlos Place, London, W.1., the receipt of the Treasurer thereof for the time being to be a good discharge to my Trustees.”
+“To hold all the remainder of my estate Upon Trust as to one half thereof for the Trustees of the Charity in aid of members of the theatrical profession now located at Denville Hall, Northwood, Middlesex, to be applied by them for the purposes of said Charity… and as to the remaining one half… Upon Trust for the Musicians Benevolent Fund, c/o St. Cecilia’s House, Carlos Place, London, W.1…”

-For me, it was not that a great amount of money was at stake, but morally a matter of principle.
-The Council knew that they should have been paying the rent, but also knew that it was legally going to be prohibitive for the charities to pursue it.
+The issue was no longer about the money: “It wasn’t that a great amount of money was at stake, but morally a matter of principle.
+The Council knew that they should have been paying the rent, but also knew that it was legally going to be prohibitive for the charities to pursue it.”